logicalclocks/hops-docs/docs/user_guide/tensorflow/experiment.rst

    "6", "0.0001", "0.7"

-After defining the training code and the hyperparameter combinations the next step is to start the actual training.
+After defining the training code, the hyperparameter combinations and the direction to optimize ('min' or 'max') the next step is to start the actual training.
 This is done using the *experiment* module from the hops python library.

 ::

     from hops import experiment
-    experiment.launch(spark, training, args_dict_grid)
+    experiment.grid_search(spark, training, args_dict, direction='max')

-Its input argument is simply the `spark` SparkSession object, which is automatically created when the first cell is evaluated in the notebook, in addition to the wrapper function and the dictionary with the hyperparameters. `experiment.launch` will simply run the wrapper function and inject the value of each hyperparameter that you have specified.
+Its input argument is simply the `spark` SparkSession object, which is automatically created when the first cell is evaluated in the notebook, in addition to the wrapper function and the dictionary with the hyperparameters. `experiment.grid_search` will simply run the wrapper function and generate the grid of hyperparameters and inject the value of each hyperparameter that you have specified.

 Differential Evolution
 ----------------------

 With differential evolution a search space for each hyperparameter needs to be defined.
 To define the search space, simply create a dictionary with the keys matching the arguments of your wrapper function, and a list with two values corresponding to the lower and upper bound of the search space.
 Compared to grid search, a metric needs to be returned by your code that will correspond to the fitness value of your configuration.
+You can then specify the direction to optimize, 'min' or 'max'.

 ::